csev/dj4e/assn/dj4e_install52.md

 of the exercises in this course using a free PythonAnywhere account.

 You can view a
-<a href="https://www.youtube.com/watch?v=TODO" target="_blank">video walkthrough</a>
+<a href="https://www.youtube.com/watch?v=gefkAEEfujs" target="_blank">video walkthrough
-of installing Django 5.2.
+of installing Django 5.2</a>.

-**Note:** If you are submitting these assignments to the auto grader you should complete each assignment and then submit it and get full credit before moving on to the next assignment.
-Because the assignments build on one another the application that you have build by the last step of the tutorial will no longer pass the earlier autograders.

-**Note:** Sometimes browser plugins like add blockers or privacy tools break your use of PythonAnywhere's browser-based development environment.
-If you experience weird problems like a hung browser, first turn off some of your extensions/addons/plugins.
-And if the problem persists use a different browser to test.

 Checking Your Current Virtual Environment
 -----------------------------------------

-Once you have created your PythonAnywhere account, start a `bash` shell and set up a virtual environment with Python 3.x and Django 5.2.
-First lets make sure you don't already have a Django 5.2 environment set up.
+Once you have created your PythonAnywhere account, start a `bash` shell under `Consoles` and set up a virtual environment with Python 3.x and Django 5.2.
+First lets make sure you don't already have a Django 5.2 environment or other virtual environment set up.
 If your shell prompt looks as folows, you are all set up and can skip to "Installing the Sample Code for DJ4E".